nil/v-drag/docs/installation/index.md

 ## Usage

-You have now completed v-drag’s installation.
+Regardless of the method you have used, you have now completed v-drag’s installation.
 However, there is no element that by default is draggable.
 To allow the drag interaction, v-drag uses a custom directive.
 Add the `v-drag` attribute to the element you want to make draggable:

 ```vue
 <div v-drag>Drag me!</div>